Why Vote at ArtPrize

 The ArtPrize Awards

 ArtPrize announces the winners of $500,000 in public vote and juried awards at the annual ArtPrize Awards ceremony.
-Watch the 2017 ArtPrize Awards Ceremony, presented by DTE Energy Foundation, live on WOOD TV8 on October 6 from 7:45-9 p.m.
-EDT.
+Find out which artist entries will take home part of the $500,000 in cash prizes—awarded equally by public vote and expert jury.
+The two-time Emmy Award-nominated ArtPrize Awards Ceremony will be broadcast live on NBC affiliate WOOD TV8.

 Eligibility & Official Rules